FG to commence integrity test on buildings, bridges across the country

 “We have made several attempts in the past, but our efforts had not been fruitful.
 We are hopeful that you will be able to assist in this regards,” he said.

-High point of the visit was your of NIBRRI building and construction facilities within the premises.
+High point of the visit was tour of NIBRRI building and construction facilities within the premises.

 Disclaimer